 About Meredith

 Hi!
 I’m Meredith Pochily, a Licensed Clinical Social Worker (LCSW) practicing out of Durham, North Carolina.
 I received my Bachelor of Arts degree from George Washington University in 2015 and my Master of Social Work degree from the University of North Carolina at Chapel Hill in 2020.
-Since then, I have been working in outpatient therapy full-time, first in community mental health and then in a group private practice setting prior to opening my own practice in October 2023.
+Since then, I have been working in outpatient therapy full-time, first in community mental health and then in a group private practice setting prior to opening my own practice in October of 2023.

 My Approach

 I work from a holistic and person-centered perspective, drawing from a variety of treatment modalities to best meet your individual needs.
-Much of my approach is based in Acceptance and Commitment Therapy (ACT), and I practice Exposure and Response Prevention (ERP) for treating OCD.
-Additionally, I am trained in Internal Family Systems (IFS), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Cognitive Processing Therapy (CPT), Psychodynamic Psychotherapy, Motivational Interviewing (MI), and mindfulness, and incorporate these modalities into sessions as appropriate.
-I also have training in therapeutic writing and am happy to integrate it into sessions or suggest prompts for writing between sessions if that is something that resonates with you.
+Much of my approach is based in Acceptance and Commitment Therapy (ACT), and I practice Exposure and Response Prevention (ERP), as well as draw on Inference-based CBT and ACT principles to treat OCD.
+Additionally, I am trained in Internal Family Systems (IFS), Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Psychodynamic Psychotherapy, and Motivational Interviewing (MI), and incorporate aspects of these modalities into sessions as appropriate.
+I recently completed a 27-hour Advanced Grief Counseling Specialist (CAGCS) Certification course, as well as 20 hours of course material on religious trauma through the Global Center for Religious Research.

 My Philosophy